Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 Because there’s no crowd control, visiting the Vatican can be a bit of a dystopian experience.
 The crowds are oppressive.
 My best visit was in the dead of winter.

-You'll find amazing works by the holy trinity of the High renaissance -- Leonardo da Vinci, Michelangelo, Raphael.
+You’ll find amazing works by the holy trinity of the Italian High Renaissance — Leonardo da Vinci, Michelangelo, Raphael.
 The highlight, of course, is the Sistine Chapel where Michelangelo painted the ceiling and altar wall in brilliant colors.

-I've written an extensive guide to visiting the Vatican Museums Click here for my guide to all the must see masterpieces in the Vatican Museums, with tips for visiting.
+I’ve written an extensive guide to visiting the Vatican Museums, with tips for visiting.
+I also have guides for the:

 2. Borghese Gallery